 For Microsoft, revenue for fiscal 2017 increased by approximately $6.6 billion due to the adoption of ASC 606, equating to an approximately 7.4% increase in revenue.
 At the net income level, the adoption resulted in a disclosed increase of $4.285 billion on the otherwise net income of $21.2 billion, or an incremental increase of some 20% for the year ended June 30, 2017.

 In Microsoft’s case, the full retrospective method, and the effort required, would seem logical considering the positive impact on revenue and net income for those prior years upon adoption.
-Rather than adjust opening Retained Earnings accounts upon the initial adoption date, they wanted to show the incremental revenue and the full 3 year comparative financials under ASC 606.
-Otherwise that revenue gets ‘hidden’ in opening balances for the adoption period, and more easily overlooked by readers of the financial statements.
+Rather than adjust opening Retained Earnings accounts upon the initial adoption date, they wanted to show the incremental revenue and the full 3-year comparative financials under ASC 606.
+Otherwise, that revenue gets ‘hidden’ in opening balances for the adoption period, and is more easily overlooked by readers of the financial statements.

-There is no doubt that many companies will experience significant revenue, cost and balance sheet account differences due to ASC 606 adoption.
+There is no doubt that many companies will experience significant revenue, cost, and balance sheet account differences due to ASC 606 adoption.
 We will continue to track and comment on the results and disclosures, as well as other topics in our blog series, and hope that you will continue to join us.
-And for all the companies that are struggling through spreadsheet adjustments and endless reconciliations, we invite you to contact us and learn more about Softrax Revenue Manager.